pretenda/L-Bott/README.md

 Author: Matt Fanning

 A 3D Printer in a Sortimo L-Boxx.
+Based on PopFab by Ilan Moyer and Nadya Peek (http://vimeo.com/45911972).

 This is a work in progress.